MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-manage-warehouse.md

 In large warehouses, these different handling tasks can be separated by departments and the integration managed by a directed workflow.
 In simpler installations, the flow is less formalised and the warehouse activities are performed with so-called inventory put-aways and inventory picks.
 For more information about basic versus advanced warehouse configurations, see [Design Details: Warehouse Overview](design-details-warehouse-overview.md).

 Before you can perform warehouse activities, you must set the system up for the relevant complexity of warehouse processing.
 For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

+The inventory-related tasks of counting, adjusting, and reclassifying items may involve warehouse tasks that must be performed on warehouse entries before they can be synchronised with the related item ledger entries.
+For more information, see [Count, Adjust, and Reclassify Inventory](inventory-how-count-adjust-reclassify.md).

  The following table describes a sequence of tasks, with links to the topics that describe them.